iakinsey/pg_sqlgen/docs/src/getting-started.md

 This assumes you already have PostgreSQL installed.

 Follow the instructions in __[Setup pgvector](development.md#setup-pgvector)__ before continuing.
+This is necessary for tests to pass, but not strictly needed for a functional developer environment.

 ```bash
 $ cargo pgrx init --pg-config "$(which pg_config)"